The BBC news is sharing our neighbors' voices, real concerns, and stories beyond our communities.

-A developer has submitted plans to build a large data center campus at Tuscarora Crossing on Land bay 3 and 7, directly adjacent to residential neighborhoods and the W&OD Trail in Leesburg’s Transition Policy Area.
-The project includes multiple data center buildings and a dedicated substation, which would bring high-voltage transmission lines and industrial infrastructure into an area with residential and recreational uses.
+The developer had originally submitted plans to build a large data center campus at Tuscarora Crossing on Land bay 3 and 7, directly adjacent to residential neighborhoods and the W&OD Trail in Leesburg’s Transition Policy Area.
+The data center application was approved in 2019, but did not include plans for a dedicated substation, which would bring high-voltage transmission lines and industrial infrastructure into an area with residential and recreational uses.
+The substation application was submitted in early 2025, at which point neighboring residents began to take action.

 Tuscarora Crossing represents a tipping point for Loudoun County.
 Approving this project would set a precedent that transitional neighborhoods and open spaces are fair game for industrial expansion—putting corporate profits ahead of residents, sustainability, and quality of life.